sesav/scapi-py/README.md

 ## Limitations

-A minimal, single-threaded, memory-based tool for quick API load tests.
-Designed to run anywhere with Python and the uv binary, it generates a small number of requests and provides fast feedback without heavy dependencies. long-running benchmarks.
+It's important to understand that this is a very simple, single-threaded application.
+Its purpose is to perform small, quick tests by generating a limited number of requests, and it can run in almost any environment where the uv binary is available.

+Keep in mind that it only produces a limited number of requests per second.
+If you need serious load testing at scale, consider more robust solutions such as Locust, Apache JMeter, or similar tools.

 ## Development